kubewarden/kubewarden.io/content/blog/2026/04/adm-controller-1.35-release.md

 raised privileges."**

 Cluster Operators can rely on this promise to provide self-servicing of policies in Namespaces.
-Useful for example when servicing several teams.
+Useful, for example, when servicing several teams.

-While this still stands, Ville Vesilehto ([thevilledev](https://github.com/thevilledev) on GitHub) found the following [security vulnerability](https://github.com/kubewarden/kubewarden-controller/security/advisories/GHSA-wqcw-g35j-j578).
+While this still applies, Ville Vesilehto ([thevilledev](https://github.com/thevilledev) on GitHub) found the following [security vulnerability](https://github.com/kubewarden/kubewarden-controller/security/advisories/GHSA-wqcw-g35j-j578).
 An attacker with elevated permissions to create namespaced policies (which